Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

 The skills and insights gained during my internships seamlessly transitioned into my professional roles, enabling me to take on more complex challenges in automation and data science with confidence.
-My ability to integrate backend development expertise with automation technologies has been a key driver of his career growth, positioning me as a versatile and innovative professional capable of delivering impactful solutions.
+My ability to integrate backend development expertise with automation technologies has been a key driver of my career growth, positioning me as a versatile and innovative professional capable of delivering impactful solutions.